waelhammoudeh/osmium-tool_slackbuild/README.md

 # osm_osmium-tool_slackbuild
 README_REPO

-This is my git repository for OpenStreetMaps osmium-tool slackware building scripts.
+Osmium is a multipurpose command line tool for working with OpenStreetMap data based on the Osmium library.

+This repository has Slackware build scripts for the osmium tool.
  It includes the following three (3) directories:

 1) protozero-slackbuild
 2) libosmium-slackbuild